jncc/catalog/docs/api/ingestion.rst

 Request
 -------

-Validates a product and ingests the product into the collection specified in the collectionName field
+Validates a product and ingests the product into the collection specified in the collectionName field.
+Only 1 product can be submitted for ingestion on each call to the method.

 .. csv-table::
    :header: "Method", "URL"